BEAST2-Dev/hmc/_pages/hmc/mcmc/chainLength.md

 If the traces do not look like this, then the chain length needs to be increased.
 Depending on how far away the traces look from their ideal, you may increase a little (perhaps double the chain length) or increase a lot (add a zero).

 Note that when changing the chain length, you might want to change the [log frequency](../tracelog/logEvery/) as well.

+## Alternatives

+If it turns out that ESSs never become large enough, and increasing the chain length does not help, you could consider using [Coupled MCMC](https://github.com/nicfel/CoupledMCMC) (Müller & Bouckaert, 2020) instead.
+Coupled MCMC usually mixes better, especially for poorly mixing MCMC analyses, at the cost of running extra threads.

+## References

+Müller NF, Bouckaert RR.
+Adaptive Metropolis-coupled MCMC for BEAST 2.
+PeerJ.
+2020 Sep 16;8:e9473. <a href="http://doi.org/10.7717/peerj.9473>doi:10.7717/peerj.9473</a>.